pojntfx/uni-hacking-notes/docs/main.md

 developer debug faculty
 ```

-Maybe we can take over one of the processes running as root and execute something:
+In the next step, I tried to take over one of the processes running as root and execute something:

 ```shell
 $ ps -U root -u root u